CALEB, living with Duchenne,

 A disease caused by a change in our genes.
 Some changes are inherited or passed down from parents, while others happen randomly.

 A healthcare professional who is trained in medical genetics and counseling.

-A form of laboratory testing that can detect genetic errors that might cause a disease.
-Typically, it involves a blood test.
-The results of a genetic test may confirm or rule out whether a person has a genetic disease.
+A form of laboratory testing (typically a blood or saliva test) that can detect genetic mutations and help confirm or rule out whether a person has a genetic disease.
 It may also help people understand the risk of passing on a mutation to their children.